benbeiers/data-blog/content/post/putt-for-dough?/index.md

 ---
 title: Drive for Show, Putt for Dough?
-subtitle: An analysis on what skills matter most for professional golf
+subtitle: An analysis on what matters most in professional golf
-summary: A regression-driven analysis on what skills are most important to professional golf.
+summary: A regression-driven analysis on what skills are most important for professional golf success.
 authors:
 - admin
 tags: ["Golf"]